rayjolt/100-days-of-code/log.md

 **Today's Progress**: Started the week two videos.
 This week is all about (even more) alternatives to gradient descent - mini-batch gradient descent, momentum, RMSprop, and Adam.

 **Thoughts:** The Machine Learning course was good preparation for this, not least because I've covered mini-batch gradient descent before.
 I'll be taking the quiz and starting on the programming exercise tomorrow, so I'll see how that goes.

+### Day 70: 29 May 2018

+**Today's Progress**: Finished the week two quiz and started on the programming exercise.

+**Thoughts:** The other two videos for this week were mostly things I had covered before, but there was one very interesting observation about local minima in higher-dimensional spaces that was new to me.
+Namely, that it is very rare to have a true local minimum in very high-dimensional spaces, because then the curves in all of the dimensions would have to be pointing the same way (the "saddle" effect).
+I haven't done enough of the programming exercise to see if it will be tricky, but so far it has been fairly easy.